Microsoft Teams at UIW

 Getting Started with Teams

-Decided to start utilizing Teams in your workflow or department?
-Once you've logged in, watch the two-minute overview video below and journey down the proceeding tiles to learn all there is to know about Teams.
+Decided to start utilizing Teams in your life?
+Once you've logged in, watch the two-minute overview video below and journey down the proceeding tiles to learn how to get started with MS Teams.

-- How to sign in and get started with Teams.
+- How to sign in and get started with MS Teams.

 - You will use your UIW email and password when prompted to enter any credentials within Microsoft Teams.

-- If you're running Windows 11 and receive an error upon logging into 'Teams', you might be logging into the built-in version which isn't compatible with a @uiwtx.edu email.
+- If you're running Windows 11 and receive an error upon logging into 'Teams', you might be logging into the built-in version of Teams, which isn't compatible with an @uiwtx.edu email.
 Please, contact the Help Desk for more information.

 - Working with external guests?
 Learn about adding and working with external guests.

 Meetings in Teams include audio, video, and screen sharing capabilities.
-Being a part of the UIW ecosystem allows you to locate, contact, and collaborate with anyone under the university umbrella that's using Teams!
+Nearly all of Zoom's capabilities are also available in Teams, and vice versa.
+With Teams being a part of the Microsoft suite of apps, you can locate, contact, and collaborate with anyone at UIW that's using Teams.

 - Need to get familiar with your video controls?
 Learn about using video in Teams.